 The driver should always pay great caution to vehicle operation, even though there is no warning message or warning alarm.
-The warning of the FCA system may not sound while other system warning sounds.

-The FCA cannot avoid all collisions.
-The braking control cannot completely stop the vehicle.
-The driver is responsible to safely drive and control the vehicle.
+FCA system cannot avoid all collisions.
+FCA system might not completely stop the vehicle before a collision, due to ambient, weather and road conditions.
+The driver has the responsibility to drive safely and control the vehicle.

-The FCA system logic assesses the risk of a collision by monitoring several variables, such as the distance from the vehicle ahead, the speed of the vehicle ahead, and the driver's vehicle speed.
-Certain conditions, such as inclement weather and road conditions, may affect the operation of the FCA system.
+FCA system operates in accordance with certain risk factors, such as the distance from the vehicle/passer-by in front, the speed of the vehicle/passer-by in front, and the driver's vehicle operation.